Puppet's services: Puppet agent on *nix systems

 - Run Puppet agent as a service.
 The easiest method.
 The Puppet agent daemon will do configuration runs at a set interval, which can be configured.

 - Make a cron job that runs Puppet agent.
 Requires more manual configuration, but a good choice if you want to reduce the number of persistent processes on your systems.
-(This was more important in the past, but some versions of Ruby may still have performance and memory use issues with long-lived daemons.)
+(This was more important in the past, but some versions of Ruby might still have performance and memory use issues with long-lived daemons.)

 - Only run Puppet agent on demand.
 To trigger runs on groups of systems, you can use Puppet Enterprise’s built-in orchestration features.
 (Open source users can also deploy MCollective.)